SCHOLARSHIP PROGRAM

 Financial assistance for students comes through scholarships that help and encourage education.
 This does not make families dependent on outside sources.
 Academic accountability and attendance are requirements for students to remain in scholarship programs.

-Over 200 students receive school assistance through the ministry of The Lizzie Project.
-Highlights of the annual Mission Trip involve dispersing backpacks, school supplies, clothing and shoes.
-Mission Team Members say the best part of the trip to Honduras is giving and receiving hugs when backpacks are handed out.
+Over 270 students receive school assistance through the ministry of The Lizzie Project.
+The Lizzie Project’s annual mission trip involves dispersing backpacks, school supplies, clothing and encouragement.
+Mission Team Members say the best part of the trip to Honduras is the children’s excitement when they receive their backpacks and scholarships for school.

 Kindergarten – 9th Grade